Quotes Regarding the Acquisition of Datto

-Fred Voccola, CEO of Kaseya, has discussed the pending Datto acquisition with various news outlets since the announcement.
-He has reiterated Kaseya’s commitment to preserve Datto’s legendary brand and culture of MSP Partner Success, as well as his promise to continue support for all Datto products after the transaction closes.
+Fred Voccola, CEO of Kaseya, has discussed the Datto acquisition with various news outlets since the announcement.
+He has reiterated Kaseya’s commitment to preserve Datto’s legendary brand and culture of MSP Partner Success, as well as his promise to continue support for all Datto products.

 - All products will be supported moving forward